Azure/benchpress/examples/BicepHelpers/BicepHelpers_Example.md

 1. Don't forget to delete any deployed resources that are no longer needed.

 1. (Optional) You can also run checks on your bicep file prior to deploying using `Confirm-AzBPBicepFile`.
-Force a linting error in `actionGroup.bicep` by hardcoding the location on line 8:
+Force a linting error in `../ActionGroup/actionGroup.bicep` by hardcoding the location on line 8:

    ```bicep
    location: "global"
    ```

-   - Execute `Confirm-AzBPBicepFile -BicepFilePath "./actionGroup.bicep"` in your terminal and receive the following
+   - Execute `Confirm-AzBPBicepFile -BicepFilePath "../ActionGroup/actionGroup.bicep"` in your terminal and receive the following errors:
-   errors:

      ```Powershell
      Error no-unused-params: Parameter "location" is declared but never used.